Welcome to Paprika Recipe Manager!

 Browser This built-in web browser allows you to browse for recipes online, and clip your favorite recipes into Paprika.

 Groceries This shows your current grocery list.
-From here you can check off grocery items as you shop, edit your grocery list, and add custom grocery list items.
+From here you can create grocery lists, add custom items, check off grocery items as you shop, and edit your grocery list.

 Meals This is Paprika's meal planner.
-You can use it to create weekly meal plans, and view your daily meal schedule.
+You can use it to create daily, weekly and monthly meal plans, and view your meal schedule.

-The recipes screen contains a search bar that you can use to search for specific recipes in your collection.
+The recipes screen contains a search bar at the top of the list that you can tap to search for specific recipes in your collection.
 Simply start typing and your recipes listing will be filtered by the search term.

 By default, the search bar searches for your recipes based on the name of the recipe.
-You can use the results button on the right to change the search type between: name, source, and ingredients.
+You can tap the title bar to open the search options and select between searching by: Name, Ingredients, Directions, Description, Notes, Source, and Source URL.
+From there you can also select which categories you would like to search.

 Note You can search for multiple ingredients at the same time by separating them with commas.
 For example: chicken, spinach.

-To add a new recipe, press the Add Recipe button in the upper right hand corner of the recipes screen.
+To add a new recipe, press the + button in the upper right hand corner of the recipes screen.

-An empty recipe screen will appear, allowing you to enter in the recipe information you would like to save, such as: name, difficulty, servings, prep time, cook time, and categories.
+An empty recipe screen will appear, allowing you to enter in the recipe information you would like to save, such as: name, difficulty, servings, prep time, cook time, total time, categories, rating, notes, and nutrition.

 Recipe Fields

-These the fields that you can enter when you create or edit a recipe:
+These are the fields that you can enter when you create or edit a recipe:

 Field Description